Marker Logo

 this page online

 W. Marker is in Princeton, New Jersey, in Mercer County.
-Marker can be reached from Nassau Street, on the right when traveling east.
+It can be reached from Nassau Street, on the right when traveling east.
 Marker is on the grounds of Princeton University, at the entrance to Nassau Hall.
 Touch for map.
 Marker is in this post office area: Princeton NJ 08542, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Princeton University (here, next to this marker); Nassau Hall (a few steps from this marker); 250th Anniversary of Princeton University (within shouting distance of this marker); Joseph Henry House (within shouting distance of this marker); English Boxwood Plants (within shouting distance of this marker); The President’s House (within shouting distance of this marker); Reunion Hall (about 300 feet away, measured in a direct line); Princeton WW2 Memorial (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Princeton University (here, next to this marker); Nassau Hall (a few steps from this marker); 250th Anniversary of Princeton University (within shouting distance of this marker); Joseph Henry House (within shouting distance of this marker); English Boxwood Plants (within shouting distance of this marker); The President’s House (within shouting distance of this marker); Reunion Hall (about 300 feet away, measured in a direct line); Princeton WW2 Memorial (about 400 feet away).
 Touch for a list and map of all markers in Princeton.

 Princeton Speech Marker image.
 Click for full size.

-Photographed By Bill Coughlin, July 17, 2011
+Photographed by Bill Coughlin, July 17, 2011

 2. Princeton Speech Marker